dongliu/traveler-ldap/README.md

 You can add or modify user records in the web interface easily.

 The `seed/traveler.ldif` file will be loaded by the `slapd` when it

+You can find the initial users including their uid and password in `seed/traveler.ldif`.